astronomer/docs/learn/airflow-isolated-environments.md

 :::warning

 Installing Airflow itself and Airflow provider packages in isolated environments can lead to unexpected behavior and is not recommended.
 If you need to use Airflow and Airflow providers module inside your virtual environment, Astronomer recommends to choose the `@task.virtualenv` decorator or the PythonVirtualenvOperator.
-See, [Use Airflow packages in isolated environments](#use-airflow-packages-in-isolated-environments).
+See [Use Airflow packages in isolated environments](#use-airflow-packages-in-isolated-environments).

 :::